-- Most important part is to be able to prove you have a business record and you are financially capable of starting a Vietnam LLC.
-This is easily proved with a certified bank statement, stamped and translated into Vietnamese by a legal firm.
+- The most important part is to be able to prove you have a business record and you are financially capable of starting a Vietnam LLC.
+This is easily proven with a certified bank statement, stamped and translated into Vietnamese by a legal firm.

 C. An accountant will register you for tax.
-Would also be a good idea to have a secretary, and utilize a secretary firm, unless you enjoy drafting resolutions in Vietnamese.
-Don’t slack about either, you need to notify the tax office with your Vietnam LLC registration certificate within 7 working days.
+It would also be a good idea to have a secretary, and utilize a secretary firm, unless you enjoy drafting resolutions in Vietnamese.
+Don’t slack about either – you need to notify the tax office with your Vietnam LLC registration certificate within 7 working days.
 And also send notice to the investment certificate issuing body on the commencement of the operation of the business within 15 days from the date of issuance of the investment certificate.

 D. Bank Cap.
 Open the bank account and put in that cash.
 A lawyer can help with this.
 Money has to go in (then you are free to spend it on your business)

-E. Employees If you have employees you are paying a salary, you need to register to pay eventually pay their social benefits.
-Alternatively, you can come up with an agreement with them not to pay – this is complicated and unimportant, Accountant can help with this, don’t worry about this yet.
+E. Employees If you have employees you are paying a salary, you need to register to eventually pay their social benefits.
+Alternatively, you can come up with an agreement with them not to pay – this is complicated and unimportant – Accountant can help with this, don’t worry about this yet.

 G. Work Permits.
 This is an intricate step that some people skip.
 Some companies have employees working on long term visit pass – even well reputed and established companies such as banks will have foreigners on multiple entry visas.